-Frequently Asked Questions on Costa Rica, including what to bring, what to bring for kids, why Costa Rica and why travel with Tachiz Travel Costa Rica:
+Frequently Asked Questions on Costa Rica, including what to bring & what to bring for kids.

 1) How do I get there?

 By plane.
 Costa Rica has two international airports, Juan Santamaria International in San Jose (SJO) and Daniel Oduber International in Liberia (LIR) on the North Pacific.
 Please note that, these airports are a 5 hour drive from each other or a 50 minute domestic flight.
-However, domestic flight are not allowed at night in Costa Rica.
+However, domestic flights are not allowed after 5 p.m. in Costa Rica.
 We will of course tell you which Airport or Airports to fly in and out of depending on the final configuration of your hand-crafted itinerary with us.
 (Emergency domestic flights are allowed at night of course).

 2) Are major international credit cards accepted in Costa Rica?